 - Set the time for 6 1/2 minutes.

 - Remove the eggs and plunge into cold tap water for a few minutes to cool them down.

-- Drain the water from the bowl and give the bowl a vigorous shaking to bash the eggs against each other ~ this will shatter the shells and make them super easy to peel.
+- Put the eggs back in the pan and give it a vigorous shaking to bash the eggs against each other ~ this will shatter the shells and make them super easy to peel.

 - You’re welcome.